gabriel-hawerroth/CSC-Docs/README.md

 # CSCDocs - frontend
-System developed for the shared service center of Senior Sistemas for creation and visualization of documentation, sectioned by areas.
+System developed for creating and viewing documentation.

 In development!
 This project uses Angular 16.